ayodejiayankola/FacilitySelector/README.md

 - **API.swift**: This file implements the API protocol and handles API requests using URLSession.
 It includes a generic implementation that can be used with different response types.

 - **FacilitySelectorApi.swift**: This file defines the FacilitySelectorApi class, which acts as a wrapper for the API service.
 It provides a method for fetching facility data using the API.

+- **FacilityViewControllerTests.swift**: This file contains unit tests for the FacilityViewController class.

+- **FacilityViewModelTests.swift**: This file contains unit tests for the FacilityViewModel class.

+- **MockURLSession.swift**: This file defines a mock URL session for testing network requests.

+- **MockURLProtocol.swift**: This file defines a mock URL protocol for testing network requests.

+- **MockFacilityViewModel.swift**: This file defines a mock facility view model for testing the FacilityViewController.

+- **MockFacilityService.swift**: This file defines a mock facility service for testing the FacilitySelectorApi.

 ## Features